letallbewell/Shrodinger_Equation-Finite_Difference_Solutions/README.md

 Psi = [v[:,i] for i in sorted_indices]
 ```

 Now we have the $N$ energy eigen functions and eigen vectors.
-A quick plot will reveal the solutions are reasonable.
+A quick plot will reveal that the solutions are reasonable.

 ```python
 plt.scatter(list(range(10)),E[:10])